Name of the Project: Community Engagement in Countering Violent Extremism in Cox’ Bazar (CEVEC)

 - Promote livelihood opportunities for drop out and unemployed youth;

-- Develop capacity of student aged between 15-22 years from educational institutes in cox’s bazar district to deal with the threat of violent extremism;
+- Develop capacity of student aged between 15-22 years from educational institutes in Cox’s Bazar district to deal with the threat of violent extremism;

-- Build awareness on the threat of violent extremism among women of Cox’s Bazar district.
+- Build awareness on the threat of violent extremism among women of Cox’s Bazar

-Expected result of the Project
+The expected result of the Project

-- Created a platform for drop out and unemployed female and male youth aged between 18-35 years old in order to strengthen their meaningful engagement in P/CVE at local level
+- Created a platform for drop out and unemployed female and male youth aged between 18-35 years old in order to strengthen their meaningful engagement in P/CVE at the local level

 - Youth are prevented youth from being recruited by extremist groups by uplifting the livelihoods by creating decent employment opportunities

-- Ensured meaningful participation of local government institutions, civil society organizations, community based organizations, media, faith based organizations and local forums in P/CVE in order to build a community safety net for the youth through taking appropriate measures in cox’s bazar.
+- Ensured meaningful participation of local government institutions, civil society organizations, community-based organizations, media, faith-based organizations and local forums in P/CVE in order to build a community safety net for the youth through taking appropriate measures in cox’s bazar.

 - Enhanced the knowledge of the women of UMN and surrounding host community on the threats of VE to support them to take protection measure against violent extremism in their family and community.